neilernst/docker_bda/README.md

 2. Go to <http://hub.docker.com> and [add the repository](https://docs.docker.com/docker-hub/repos/).
 3. Clone the repository to your computer and create a new branch with an appropriate name, e.g., `git checkout -b affective_states`.
 (Do this for every paper/project you want to have a replication package for.)
 4. Make changes in that branch's `scripts/install_repl.sh`, commit the changes, and push the branch, e.g., `git push -u origin affective_states`.
 6. Set up automated builds for the repository (please see [[Set up automated builds]](https://docs.docker.com/docker-hub/builds/)).
 Make sure to point to your branch, and not `master`, and tag the build with a sane keyword.
+Also, make sure to turn off `Build caching` since we're pulling things from GitHub.

 With the last step <http://hub.docker.com> will find the `Docker` file and `scripts/` directory in the branch and, thus, should be able to push it through its automated builds system.
+If you change things in this repository it will automatically build a new image for you.
+However, any changes in your repository, containing the replication package, will go unnoticed, i.e., if you want the image to pull from GitHub and rebuild you need to simply trigger a new build.

 ## Background